Key takeaways

 Viagra, which is the branded version of sildenafil (also available as a generic prescription)

-Ro’s Daily Rise Gummies, a daily prescription gummy with tadalafil that allow you to be ready for sex whenever
+Ro’s Daily Rise Gummies*, fruit-flavored gummies made with daily tadalafil and designed to be taken consistently so you can be ready for sex whenever

 Bottom line: penis enlargement pills

 Penis enlargement pills are unregulated, meaning they can contain potentially harmful ingredients.
 These ingredients aren’t always disclosed by the manufacturer.
-Certain herbs or medications can interact with other medications in a dangerous way, or have worrying side effects.
+Certain herbs or medications can interact with other medications in a dangerous way or have concerning side effects.
 The health complications can be serious, so it’s best to avoid these supplements.

-There are other ways to lengthen your penis and improve erectile function.
+There are other ways to address concerns about penis size or improve erectile function.
 Surgery, penile extenders, vacuum pumps, and ED medications are just a few of the options available for people who want to change their erections.
 These methods have varying risks and benefits, so discuss with your healthcare provider if you would like to know more.

 Frequently asked questions (FAQs)